First Majestic Silver Corp. (AG) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for AG is $8.71, which is $2.13 above the current price.
-The public float for AG is 267.75M and currently, short sellers hold a 5.48% ratio of that float.
-The average trading volume of AG on April 17, 2023 was 7.56M shares.
+The average price predicted for First Majestic Silver Corp.
+(AG) by analysts is $9.17, which is $2.42 above the current market price.
+The public float for AG is 267.75M, and at present, short sellers hold a 5.48% of that float.
+On April 20, 2023, the average trading volume of AG was 7.57M shares.

 AG’s Market Performance

-AG stock saw an increase of -1.47% in the past week, with a monthly gain of 6.50% and a quarterly increase of -16.72%.
-The volatility ratio for the week is 4.47%, and the volatility levels for the last 30 days are 5.60% for First Majestic Silver Corp.
+AG stock saw a decrease of -7.45% in the past week, with a monthly decline of -4.84% and a quarterly a decrease of -15.31%.
+The volatility ratio for the week is 4.49%, and the volatility levels for the last 30 days are 5.41% for First Majestic Silver Corp.
 (AG).
-The simple moving average for the past 20 days is 3.78% for AG’s stock, with a -5.94% simple moving average for the past 200 days.
+The simple moving average for the past 20 days is -0.46% for AG’s stock, with a -9.61% simple moving average for the past 200 days.

 Stock Fundamentals for AG